geoffoxholm/augmenter/README.md

 ## Data

-You can download the [data](data.zip) here.
+You can download some sample [data](data.zip) here.
+It contains `rgb` images (which you may think about as set A above), as well as `depth` and `normal` images (which you may think about as sets B<sub>1</sub> and B<sub>2</sub> above).
+This is a made-up dataset of a synthetic 3D scenes.
+Your script need-not care about the data types.

 It contains the following files:
 ```
 data
-├── depth
+├── rgb
 │   ├── 0000.png
 │   ├── 0001.png
 │   ├── 0002.png